 Joao has been working on Ceph for a few years now, from the comfort of his home in mild-weathered Lisbon, Portugal.
 Since an early age found cephalopods to be enjoyable, and frequently makes meals out of them.
 Most of his time is spent trying to break the Monitors while sipping some not-at-all-obnoxious drink.
 Currently working at SUSE because the fluffy green chameleon mascot they give out at events really ties the desk together.

-Yan, Zheng is a software engineer at Red Hat, has been involved with CephFS since 2012.
-Currently the maintainer of CephFS linux kernel driver.
-Before working on CephFS, He was core developer of Btrfs.
-Zheng is based in Chengdu, China
+Zheng Yan is a software engineer at Red Hat and has been involved with CephFS since 2012.
+Currently the maintainer of the CephFS linux kernel driver.
+Before working on CephFS, he was a core developer of Btrfs.
+Zheng is based in Chengdu, China.

 David started his IT career in 2010 as a Desktop Systems Specialist for Red Hat’s internal employee helpdesk.
 He became a Lab Admin for the Red Hat Engineering labs in Raleigh in 2013 and was promoted to Systems Administrator in 2015.
 David transferred to work on the Ceph upstream and downstream test labs full-time in early 2016 and is responsible for the daily care and feeding of the labs, applications, and tooling used for Ceph testing.
 He also manages the infrastructure that runs all of Ceph’s public-facing sites.

 Mark joined the Ceph team in January 2012 and has 12 years of experience in distributed systems, HPC, and bioinformatics.
 Mark works on Ceph performance analysis and is the primary author of the Ceph Benchmarking Toolkit.
 He runs the weekly Ceph performance meeting and is currently focused on research and development of Ceph’s next-generation object store.